andygodber/VIMOC/README.md

 ### Maps

 The maps represent the location of the entire array, as well as examples of a few individual sensor locations.
 These maps are not clickable, and will be combined into a single clickable map in Phase 2.
-For now, we wanted to let you see options and examples.
+The maps are meant to be viewed as examples.

 ### Sensor Graph Tools